Black is a design classic, but can be an intimidating colour to work with. We break down 5 easy ways to use black in the home.

 Black has an undeserved reputation for being gloomy and making rooms feel small or enclosed.
 On the contrary, through visual trickery, a strategically chosen black wall can make rooms feel larger, creating depth and making it appear that the walls of the room have receded.

 All of which means that a black feature wall is an especially clever choice in smaller rooms, as well as bedrooms, where it creates a relaxing, warm atmosphere.
-Pairing it with white enhances the effect, and also gives light and contrast.

 A more whimsical approach to a feature wall might be to experiment with wallpaper.
 This is a lovely way to showcase monochrome motifs and patterns, and can give a sense of playfulness in the home.
 Or it might just be a fun way to include print!